netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 Booking additional services
 ---------------------------

-The available services as well as preferred days depend on the actual shipping address and country.
+The available services as well as delivery days depend on the actual shipping address and country.
 The DHL Parcel Management API is used for this during the checkout process.
 Unusable services will be hidden in the checkout automatically.

-If the order contains articles which are not in stock, it won't be possible to book preferred day.
+If the order contains articles which are not in stock, it won't be possible to book delivery day.

-The services *Preferred location* and *Preferred neighbor* cannot be booked together.
+The services *drop-off location* and *neighbor* cannot be booked together.

 Additional costs for services
 -----------------------------

-The service *Preferred Day* is **enabled by default!**
+The service *delivery day* is **enabled by default!**
 Therefore the standard DHL handling fee will be added to the shipping cost.

 When using the shipping method *Free Shipping* the additional handling fees will